-Attainment in the Performing Arts subjects is the best in the borough and contributes significantly to whole school targets and achievements.
+Attainment in the Performing and Expressive Arts subjects is the best in the borough and contributes significantly to whole school targets and achievements.
 75% of our Key Stage 4 students successfully follow at least one examination course at Key Stage 4 and this percentage increases year on year.

 Attainment at both Key Stages consistently exceeds the expected value added predictions and the targets set by the school.